MichaelCWalsh7/Yurt-Index/TESTING.md

         - While each word summary merely provides the primary definition and a link to the word page, the word page itself can contain a myriad of information about each word.
         - Data systems are in place to provide information like multiple spellings, defnitions and examples if there are any, along with the tag system which helps further categorize words.
         - While the root spelling and definition are the bare minunum of the UX expectations, the site also provides space for alternative spellings and multiple uses in a clean and non-cluttered way.
+        - Another feature in play is that when looking at the examples of a word on the word page, whenever the word appears in the example it will be underlined, so the user can more clearly see it in use in wordier examples.

 -   #### Returning Visitor Goals
     1. As a Returning Visitor, I want to know what words are well-liked by the community and which have more dubious entries.